logo

 Lesson Objective

 During this lesson, the instructor will have a candid discussion with the student/candidate with regards to Medical, Psychological, and Physiological factors related to safe aviation.
-Issues also covered includes the Aeronautical Decision Making Process (ADM), and a review of hazardous attitudes and their antidotes.
+Glider pilots are not required to have any medical certifications, but this does not mean that a pilot can fly gliders while under the influences of certain medications or while suffering from certain physiological issues.

 Regulatory Requirement